A Table Full Of Joy

 • Turn the dough out onto a floured surface and knead a few more times to finish bringing the dough together.
 Place the dough back into the bowl and refrigerate for 10 minutes- you want to keep the dough cold and the butter from melting.

-• Roll out the dough on the floured surface (adding more when needed), into a large rectangle (roughly12x10 inches).
-Make sure to flip the dough, add more flour if sticking and don’t hesitate to put it back in the fridge if the butter starts melting and sticking.
+• Roll out the dough on the floured surface (adding more when needed), into a large rectangle (roughly 12x10 inches).
+Make sure to flip the dough, add more flour if sticking, and don't hesitate to put it back in the fridge if the butter starts melting and sticking.

-• Fold the 10-inch sides to the center of the rectangle then fold the other ends together like closing a book.
+• Fold the 10-inch sides to the center of the rectangle, then fold the other ends together like closing a book.
 Cut in half and then refrigerate both halves for 10 minutes.

-• Bring out one piece of dough and roll into a circle large enough to fit your pie plate.
+• Bring out one piece of dough and roll it into a circle large enough to fit your pie plate.
 Place in your pie plate, pressing into the corners, and then cut the extra dough that hangs over the edge using scissors.

-Prebake the crust- If using a store-bought crust, follow the package instructions for prebaking, if using my crust recipe follow the instructions below.
+Prebake the crust- If using a store-bought crust, follow the package instructions for prebaking; if using my crust recipe, follow the instructions below.

 • Set aside until ready to fill.